akka/akka/akka-docs/src/main/paradox/typed/fault-tolerance.md

 For a parent to be notified when a child is terminated it has to `watch` the child.
 If the child was stopped because of a failure this will be included in the `Terminated` signal in the `failed` field.

 If the parent in turn does not handle the `Terminated` message it will itself fail with an `akka.actor.typed.DeathPactException`.
+Note that `DeathPactException` cannot be supervised.

-This means that a hierarchy of actors can have a child failure bubble up making each actor on the way stop but informing the top-most parent that there was a failure and how to deal with it, however, the original exception that caused the failure will only be available to the immediate parent.
+This means that a hierarchy of actors can have a child failure bubble up making each actor on the way stop but informing the top-most parent that there was a failure and how to deal with it, however, the original exception that caused the failure will only be available to the immediate parent out of the box (this is most often a good thing, not leaking implementation details).

+There might be cases when you want the original exception to bubble up the hierarchy, this can be done by handling the `Terminated` signal, and rethrowing the exception in each actor.

 Scala